AndreTGMello/andretgmello.github.io/en/_posts/2019-08-12-my-experience-spsas-2019.md

     caption = "Thank you so much for the photo and the chat Renan!"
 %}

-Speaking of photos, I had a great surprise when [Yuri](https://www.linkedin.com/in/udvsinghal/) decided to take the following picture with me.
+Speaking of photos, I had a great surprise when [Udbhav "Yudi" Singhal](https://www.linkedin.com/in/udvsinghal/) decided to take the following picture with me.

 {% include figure.html
     image = "/assets/img/spsas2019/brigadeiros.jpg"